tayeva/eia-client-python/README.md

 This is an unofficial http client in python for the [U.S. Energy Information Administration (EIA) Open Data API](https://www.eia.gov/opendata/).
 It has minimal functionality and is under development.
 Please use it at your own risk.

-The API is vast and the quickest way to get started is to use the [online browser](https://www.eia.gov/opendata/browser/) to select the API route you would like to query.
+The API is vast and the quickest way to get an understanding for the endpoints is to use the [online browser](https://www.eia.gov/opendata/browser/).

-Mnemonic Series Names (MSN) - This is a unique identifier used by EIA for data series.

-Example MSN:

-Electricity Net Generation Total

-The MSN is "ELETPUS".

 ## Installation